UCSD-ECEMAE-148/148sp26-spring-2026-final-project-team-10/README.md

 <!-- End Results -->
 ### Goals We Met
 <p>
  We were able to get the gimbal working, as well as having the camera and gimbal communicate with each other, and tracking the AprilTags by moving the servos through basic PID in the code.
 We were also able to test between RGB video and AprilTags and were able to compare their Mean Absolute Error, Root Mean Squared Error, and Jitter.
 However, our scope was shrunken down due to the hardware setbacks that our team faced.
 We were on our third VESC as the first one smoked, the second one had poor connection pins, and our first Pi had also smoked, as well as numerous faulty wires that took time to be resoldered and rechecked.
 In the end, we were able to get it done.
-We were able to have the model through Roboflow to check for faces and the tags.
+We were able to have the model trained through Roboflow to check for faces and tags.
 </p>

 <img src="AprilTag.png" width="400">